Docker Strategy for Testing PHP Version Upgrades

 docker-compose -f docker-compose.test.yml up -d

-With the environment running, execute your test suite.
+Now, with the environment running, execute your test suite.
 This could be PHPUnit, Pest, or any other testing framework.
 The goal is to ensure your tests pass on the current PHP version.

 docker-compose -f docker-compose.test.yml exec app vendor/bin/phpunit